- Your Government

 The redevelopment areas were initially established through a Finding of Necessity approved in 1992.
 Subsequently, the City created the CRA and approved redevelopment plans for each subarea: the Bahama Village Redevelopment Plan was adopted in 1995 and updated in 1998, and the Caroline Street Corridor (formerly known as the Key West Bight Redevelopment Area) Plan was approved in 1996.
 The City amended its Community Redevelopment Plan on January 6, 2010, via Resolution No. 10-003.
 This amended plan consolidates and updates the initial redevelopment plan consistent with the City's Comprehensive and Strategic Plan.

 CRA Officers are Commissioners Hoover, Carey, and Weekley, Mayor Johnston, and Commissioners Lopez, Wardlow, and Kaufman.

-The City Commission, per F.S. § 163.35, declares itself to be the Caroline Street Corridor and Bahama Village Community Redevelopment Agency.
+The City Commission, per F.S. § 163.35, declares itself the Caroline Street Corridor and Bahama Village Community Redevelopment Agency.

 Agendas are available before the meetings.
 Minutes are available following approval.

 The Community Redevelopment Agency adheres to generally applicable ethics provisions established within Florida.